shalinshah1993/DNACloud/README.md

 - If it doesn't work showing error that barcode module or wx module not found then you will have to first download python distribution of those modules.

-- You can either install them using pip or by downloading their .zip distributions(caontaining setup.py file) available.
+- You can either install them using pip or by downloading their .zip distributions(containing setup.py file) available.

 - To install pip type following command or download its distribution folder from internet and run `python setup.py instal`.
 Note that pip is payloaded with python if you install python using brew:-

         sudo apt-get install python-pip (Linux)
         sudo easy_install pip or brew install python (MAC OSX)

 - After installing pip you should install wxpython 32 bit v2.8 using following command.
+Make sure you are using python of 32bit or force 64bit python interpreter to run in 32 bit mode.

         sudo pip install wxpython==2.8